-During the Period the Company has declared and paid two quarterly dividends of 4.5 pence per Share each, a rate of dividend payment equivalent to 18 pence per Share per annum.
+During the Period the Company has declared and paid two quarterly dividends of 2.0625 pence per Share each, a rate of dividend payment equivalent to 8.25 pence per Share per annum.

-The Company's investment objective is to obtain income returns and a capital return for its Shareholders by acquiring, leasing and then selling aircraft.
-The structures of the operating leases relating to the Company's seven Aircraft are described on pages 6 to 7.
+The Company's investment objective is to obtain income returns and a capital return for its Shareholders by acquiring, leasing and then selling Aircraft.
+The structures of the operating leases relating to the Company's four Aircraft are described on pages 5 to 6.

 The debt portion of the funding is designed to be fully amortised over the term of the Leases, which would leave the Aircraft unencumbered on the conclusion of the ultimate Lease.
 Emirates bears all costs (including maintenance, repair and insurance) relating to the Aircraft during the lifetime of the Leases.
-At 30 November 2021, the latest practical date prior to this report, the Company had outstanding debt associated with the Aircraft totalling USD 145 million (14% of the initial balance).
-At 30 November 2021 share price was 66.5 pence, representing a market capitalisation of GBP 114.9 million based on the 172,750,000 Shares in issue.
-The Company's first lease expiry falls due in October 2023.
+At 30 November 2021, the latest practical date prior to this report, the Company had outstanding debt associated with the Aircraft totaling USD 113.6 million (18% of the initial balance).
+At 30 November 2021 the share price was 36.5 pence, representing a market capitalisation of GBP 80.3 million based on the 220,000,000 Shares in issue.
+The Company's first lease expiry falls due in August 2025.

-All payments by Emirates during the Period and throughout the Leases have been made in accordance with the respective terms of the Leases.
-The Company's Aircraft have been stored since March 2020, currently at DWC.
+All payments by Emirates during the Period and throughout the Lease have been made in accordance with the terms of the Lease.
+All four of the Company's Aircraft were put into storage in March 2020.
+MSNs 132 and 136 are currently stored at DWC.
+MSNs 133 and 134 have been stored at DXB since July 2021.